M2AML/todo-app/README.md

 ## Welcome! 👋

-Hello, it's a sample todo app challenges a resolve with vuejs

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**Hello, it's a sample todo app challenges a resolve with vuejs**
+**Hello, it's a sample todo app challenge that I have done with Vue.js**

 Link to preview : https://todoappm2aml.vercel.app/